Direct Billing FAQ

 a: Yes, but there are things you need to know.

-Unfortunately other companies are not set up yet to show payments made from secondary plans yet.
+Unfortunately other companies are not set up yet to cross benefit payments made from secondary plans yet, at this time I can only offer this for those with MB Blue Cross.

 Please always be prepared to pay for your appointment should there be any issues with your plan.